 Inside, cars were still present, but the tone of the showroom was much more subdued.
 Something seemed off.
 There was a lot more empty space, and the carousels of brochures were empty.
 The eK cars, the culprit that landed Mitsubishi in such hot water, were nowhere to be seen.

 The gift shop area had been cleared out, no more shelves of baseball caps or glass cases of diecast cars.

-Even the screen and speakers proclaiming the attributes of the newest models had gone dark, resulting in an eerily quiet environment.
+Even the screen proclaiming the attributes of the newest models had gone dark, resulting in an eerily quiet environment.

 It becomes unseemly to promote oneself while an aura of impropriety still lingers, so Mitsubishi voluntarily ceased all its marketing activities.
 That’s right, this Game of Thrones shame march was entirely voluntary.
 Meanwhile in the Europe, Volkswagen not only continued to advertise after their much bigger scandal, but put out ads that blatantly mis-described the very thing they were caught red-handed doing.

 Of course, actual commerce did not stop.
 It never does.
-Cars were still being sold, and as it turns out, though the gift shop had vanished from view you could ask the sales reps for a list of merchandise and buy your Mitsubishi trinkets.
+Cars were still being sold, and, as it turns out, though the gift shop had vanished from view, you could ask the sales reps for a list of merchandise and buy your Mitsubishi trinkets on the down-low.
 We bought a diecast Starion.

 Mitsubishi Motors HQ is located at 5 Chome-33-8 Shiba, Minato-ku, Tōkyō-to 105-0014, Japan.
 Take the JR Yamanote Line to Tamachi Station, exit north and turn right at street level.
 Walk approximately 5 minutes.
 The Mitsubishi Motors building is on your right, just past the Morinaga headquarters.